Do I Need a Personal Injury* Solicitor?

 The MIBI was set up to compensate victims of road traffic accidents injured by uninsured motorists.
 Unlike the PIAB, the MIBI does recognise the role of solicitors in properly representing their client’s interests.
 The procedures for claiming with the MIBI are very strict and seemingly inflexible, creating a number of common pitfalls:

-These procedures are strict, and unfortunately if you fail to comply with them exactly, it can result in your claim being dismissed.
-Very often you may find that it is in your best interests to proceed with an experienced solicitor when filing and dealing with the MIBI.
+Very often, therefore, you may find that it is in your best interests to proceed with an experienced solicitor when filing and dealing with the MIBI.

 What About the Costs?

-Under the Irish legal system, if you recover compensation in regards to a personal injury* claim, you are entitled to have your solicitor’s fees and costs paid by the other side.
+Under the Irish legal system, if you recover compensation in regards to a personal injury claim, you are entitled to have your solicitor’s fees and costs paid for by the other side.
 Please see the article on Legal Costs for a better understanding of how this may work in your case.